ramirocabral/aws-solutions-architect-associate-notes-SAAC03/access/IAM.md

 - One group can have multiple users
 ## Roles
 - intended to be used by AWS Services
-- can be used to access cross account ressources
+- can be used to access cross account resources

 ## Permission Boundary
 - maximum permission employees can grant to other entities